Exclusion, Selection and Award Criteria Overview

 Are used to determine which bidder is best placed to deliver, and which should be awarded, the contract.
 You must base the award on the most economically advantageous tender.

 You have the discretion to determine what award criteria to apply in relation to your specific procurement exercise.
-However you may not use price only or cost only as the sole award criteria but instead on the basis of the best price-quality ratio.
+However you must not use price or cost only as the sole award criteria but instead evaluate on the basis of the best price-quality ratio.

 In all cases award criteria must be proportionate, relate directly to the goods or services to be provided and include the price or cost.